ORIGIN: THE REBUILD BY DESIGN COMPETITION

 Plans for Construction

 The Environmental Impact Statement (EIS) process was completed in mid-2018 with the publication of the Joint Record of Decision and Finding Statement of the Coastal and Social Resiliency Initiatives for Tottenville.
 It can be found on the Storm Recovery website (Click Here) by scrolling down to the Rebuild by Design section.
 The Project also requires permits from the US Army Corp of Engineers and the New York State Department of Environmental Conservation.
-These permits are anticipated to be issued in the summer of 2019.

 The budget amount submitted in the overall design proposal to the RBD Competition for the Living Breakwaters Project was approximately $74 million.
 When selected for funding, the project received a Community Development Block Grant- Disaster Recovery (CDBG-DR) allocation of $60 million.
 The State of New York has allocated $14 million of capital budget funding to augment the federal funds.